 One of the most fascinating things about mathematics is the way it seems so presciently adapted to enabling physicists to speak about nature.
-And not just to speak, but to understand, and to discover new aspects of reality and invent new technologies.
+And not just to speak, but to understand, and to discover new aspects of reality and invent new models and technologies.

 Of course, “pure” mathematicians love the mathematical language just for its own sake – after all, it’s a sublime creation of the human mind.
 On the other hand, “applied” mathematicians tend to have a foot in both camps: they love an elegant proof as much as any pure mathematician does, but they also get a thrill when their mathematics helps shed light on physical reality.
 And a key way it does this is through analogies.

 A particularly intriguing analogy is that between Albert Einstein’s equations of gravity and James Clerk Maxwell’s equations of electromagnetism.
 It’s led to an exciting field of research called “gravitoelectromagnetism” – and to the prediction of a new force, “gravito-magnetism”.
 The idea of such a force is surely unimaginable without the help of a mathematical or physical analogy, but astonishingly, recent evidence suggests that it really exists.